Innocent-Gershon/alu-web-development/html_advanced/README.md

 General:

-What is HTML
+1.What is HTML
-How to create an HTML page from a wireframe
+2.How to create an HTML page from a wireframe
-What is a markup language
+3.What is a markup language
-What is the DOM
+4.What is the DOM
-What is an element / tag
+5.What is an element / tag
-What is an attribute
+6.What is an attribute
-What the purpose of each HTML tag
+7.What the purpose of each HTML tag

 Overview of the page: